 #3.
 Widespread Symptoms Mean Trouble Virtually Everywhere

 Pain is the just beginning of the many issues that people with FM typically face.
 FM also produces high rates of fatigue and problems with sleep and cognition.
-While the physical manifestations of the disease outweigh the psychological ones, depression and anxiety may be present as well.
+While the physical manifestations of the disease outweigh the psychological ones, depression, and anxiety are not surprisingly common outcomes as well.